 “Nightmare?”
-Mumbling I pushed myself up and rubbing my eyes of sleep before touching his arm when he still had not answered.
+Mumbling I pushed myself up and rubbed my eyes of sleep before touching his arm when he still had not answered.
 “Echo?”

 “I...saw him.”
 His voice was quivering, filled with adrenaline.